helloravisha/aws-elasticsearch-rest/README.md

 Application can be extended with more capabilities by adding some of the following features.

-* Route  53 can be configured to API Gateway to levarge more DNS capabilities.
+* Route  53 can be configured to API Gateway to leverage more DNS capabilities.
 * Configuration management can be done using AWS cloudformation and AWS Service catalog.
 * Lambda authorizers and Amazon Cognito user pools can be leveraged for rest authentication solutions.
 * Kibana an extra service that  comes by default when you subscribe for Elastic search in AWS can be levaraged for log mangement.